And we're back, Rushland Boy here on the Excellence in Broadcasting Network.

 We've got more oil under the ground in all parts of this planet than we know what to do with.

-Again, I I don't live in Texas.
+Again, I don't live in Texas.

-I'm not I I can't address specifically the differences in price between Houston and San Antonio per kilowatt hour.
+I can't address specifically the differences in price between Houston and San Antonio per kilowatt hour.

-I I I would I would just be making a wild guess on that.
+I would just be making a wild guess on that.

 I don't even want to do that.

-But it's interesting because the free market deregulation when it came to power producing was supposed to reduce the cost of our electric bills.
+But it's interesting because the free market, deregulation, when it came to power producing, was supposed to reduce the cost of our electric bills.

-And ever since these companies started, you know, deregulating, getting away from the regulated market, which was the municipalities regulating the energy.
+And ever since these companies started, you know, deregulating, getting away from the regulated market, which was the municipalities, regulating the energy.

-And I'm not saying this democratic policy of regulation is a good thing, but it seemed like these there's a lot more people lining their pockets since deregulation has happened.
+And I'm not saying this democratic policy of regulation is a good thing, but it seemed like there's a lot more people lining their pockets since deregulation has happened.

-And I think what's happened is some of these traders that were in the power generation market have moved over to the oil industry and said, Oh, well, here's another.
+And I think what's happened is some of these traders that were in the power generation market have moved over to the oil industry and said, oh, here's another energy market that we can raise and kill.

-There's a there's a singular problem here.
+There's a singular problem here.

 You are blaming the businesses involved, and this is something that you've been conditioned to do.